 Sarah Proctor (1676-17??) – The daughter of John and Elizabeth Bassett Proctor, she was accused of witchcraft in May 1692 and imprisoned.
-Born in what is now Peabody, Massachusetts on January 28, 1676, she was 16 years old when, on May 20, 1692, 18-year-old Elizabeth Booth named her as a witch, claiming that she had brought her the Devil’s book and told her to put her hand on it.
+Born in what is now Peabody, Massachusetts, on January 28, 1676, she was 16 years old when, on May 20, 1692, 18-year-old Elizabeth Booth named her a witch, claiming that she had brought her the Devil’s book and told her to put her hand on it.
 When Elizabeth refused, Sarah began to afflict her.
-She would also say that Sarah’s parents, John and Elizabeth Proctor were also tormenting her by pinching and pricking.
-The next day, on May 21st, a complaint was sworn out against her by Thomas Putnam and John Putnam of Salem Village.
-The complaint, which also named her Aunt, Sarah Hood Bassett, and a woman named Susannah Roots of Beverly, accused the three of afflicting Mary Walcott, Abigail Williams, Mercy Lewis, and Ann Putnam, Jr. On May 23rd, Elizabeth Booth was deposed saying that Sarah Proctor and her Aunt, Mary Bassett DeRich, had appeared to Elizabeth in the night and afflicted her, by pinching and choking her.
-Once again, she also named Sarah’s parents, John and Elizabeth.
-Also deposed was Susanna Sheldon who accused Sarah as well as a Mr. Andrews, and George Jacobs, of bringing her the Devil’s Book and threatening to cut her throat.
-In the deposition of Thomas Putnam, he would say that Sarah had tortured and afflicted Elizabeth Hubbard and Ann Putnam, Jr., testimony which would be echoed by John Putnam, Jr. More testimony was given by 23-year-old David Ferneaux, and 21-year-old Jonathan Walcott, Jr. who would say that they had heard Mary Walcott, in one of her fits, say that she had seen the apparition of Sarah Proctor, who had come to hurt her by choking and pinching her, and urging her to write in the Devil’s book.
-With all this testimony, it comes as no surprise that Sarah was imprisoned.
-However, she doesn’t appear to have ever been tried, and some point she was released.
+She would also say that Sarah’s parents, John and Elizabeth Proctor, were also tormenting her by pinching and pricking.
+The next day, on May 21, a complaint was sworn against her by Thomas Putnam and John Putnam of Salem Village.
+The complaint, which also named her Aunt Sarah Hood Bassett, and a woman named Susannah Roots of Beverly, accused the three of afflicting Mary Walcott, Abigail Williams, Mercy Lewis, and Ann Putnam, Jr. On May 23, Elizabeth Booth was deposed, saying that Sarah Proctor and her Aunt, Mary Bassett DeRich, had appeared to Elizabeth in the night and afflicted her by pinching and choking her.
+Once again, she also named Sarah’s parents John and Elizabeth.
+Also deposed was Susanna Sheldon, who accused Sarah and Mr. Andrews, and George Jacobs of bringing her the Devil’s Book and threatening to cut her throat.
+In the deposition of Thomas Putnam, he would say that Sarah had tortured and afflicted Elizabeth Hubbard and Ann Putnam, Jr., testimony which John Putnam, Jr, would echo.
+More testimony was given by 23-year-old David Ferneaux, and 21-year-old Jonathan Walcott, Jr., who would say that they had heard Mary Walcott, in one of her fits, say that she had seen the apparition of Sarah Proctor, who had come to hurt her by choking and pinching her and urging her to write in the Devil’s book.
+With all this testimony, it is no surprise that Sarah was imprisoned.
+However, she doesn’t appear to have ever been tried, and at some point, she was released.
 She would later marry Edward Munion in 1696.
 No further information is known about her.

 In 1692, 141 complaints were filed against people accused of witchcraft.
 Twelve of these were against relatives of the Proctor family.
 Of the immediate family, John and Elizabeth Bassett Proctor were the only ones convicted, and John Proctor was the only one executed.
 However, in the extended family, Rebecca Towne Nurse and Mary Towne Easty were also hanged.

 Elizabeth Hutchinson Hart – Arrested in May 1692, Elizabeth would be imprisoned in Boston until December 1692.
-The relationship to the Proctors was via John’s brother, Benjamin who was married to Deborah Hart, Elizabeth’s sister.
+The relationship with the Proctors was via John’s brother, Benjamin, who married Deborah Hart, Elizabeth’s sister.

 An Accuser in the Family

 John De Rich (1676?-??) – The son of Michael and Mary Bassett De Rich, instead of being one of the accused in the Proctor/Bassett family, he was an accuser.
-He was 16 years-old when the witch hysteria broke out in 1692.
+He was 16 years old when the witch hysteria broke out in 1692.
 That summer, with his mother in prison in Boston, and his father dead, he joined the many others who had already accused Elizabeth Bassett Proctor.
-On August 4th, he not only gave testimony against his Aunt Elizabeth, but, also against her husband, John Proctor, George Jacobs, Sr., Sarah Pease, Alice Parker, Philip English and his wife Mary, Alice Parker, Abigail Hobbs, and others.
-He would say that a man named John Small and his wife, who were both dead and formerly of Salem Town, had appeared to him saying that George Jacobs, Sr. had killed them.
-He also said that Marry Warren’s mother had been killed by Alice Parker.
-He accused a number of people of afflicting him, including Sarah Proctor, Joseph Proctor, and John Proctor; Phillip and Mary English.
-Of George Jacobs, Sr., he would say that George afflicted him by pinching, scratching and biting him and that if John did not swear on the Devil’s book, he would drown him.
+On August 4, he not only gave testimony against his Aunt Elizabeth but also against her husband, John Proctor, George Jacobs, Sr., Sarah Pease, Alice Parker, Philip English and his wife Mary, Alice Parker, Abigail Hobbs, and others.
+He would say that a man named John Small and his wife, both dead and formerly of Salem Town, had appeared to him saying that George Jacobs, Sr. had killed them.
+He also said that Alice Parker had killed Marry Warren’s mother.
+He accused several people of afflicting him, including Sarah Proctor, Joseph Proctor, and John Proctor; Phillip and Mary English.
+Of George Jacobs, Sr., he would say that George afflicted him by pinching, scratching, and biting him and that if John did not swear on the Devil’s book, he would drown him.
 He would also say that Sara Pease afflicted him by pinching him.
 He would later marry Martha Foster on October 25, 1698.
-She was the daughter of John Foster, who was a member of the Governor William Phips Council.
+She was the daughter of John Foster, a member of the Governor William Phips Council.